-a Bradford Wildlife Area.
-Falls within the River Worth ified in Natural England's 2009 "Yorkshire and Humber g Project."
+CBMDC as a Bradford Wildlife Area.
+Falls within the River s identified in Natural England's 2009 "Yorkshire and Mapping Project."

 er and in reasonably close proximity to the community ocal landscape, historic, recreational and wildlife d significance in the lives of many, it is a demonstrably e.
 The site's LGS designation would secure its additional community over and above the safeguards to its open ng Green Belt designation.